Au Pont Rouge, Saint Petersburg, Russia

 Retail Revolution - How to get physical in a digital age.

 Jonathan Openshaw in conversation with Judy Cheung and Christoph Vogl, founding partners of Cheungvogl:

 Tim McKeough in conversation with Cheungvogl on Au Pont Rouge and the Robotic System for Azure Magazine, November/December 2016:

 exhibition retail space around a robotic system within the restoration

-of the 110 year old iconic department store, Au Pont Rouge in Saint
+of the 110 year old iconic department store, Au Pont Rouge, an

 Completed in 1907, Au Pont Rouge located along the Red Bridge on River Moika was built in the tradition of great European department stores such as Galeries Lafayette in Paris or Selfridges in London.
 Following the revolution in 1919, the building was renamed and converted into Volodarsky Sewing Factory and in the 1930s, the original cupola was demolished.
 In 2011, the cupola was reconstructed and the building underwent functional and architectural transformations to restore Au Pont Rouge to its original state as a world class department store in Saint Petersburg.